Paralysis: Types, Symptoms, Causes & Treatments

 Paralysis has the potential to negatively impact a person’s entire life.
 Finding timely treatment and care for paralysis is difficult.

-According to a research conducted by the Reeve Foundation, roughly 5.6 million people in the United States suffer from paralysis.
+According to research conducted by the Reeve Foundation, roughly 5.6 million people in the United States suffer from paralysis.
 The statistics for the rest of the globe are much more depressing.

 A routine health check-up is necessary to guarantee that one is not at risk of a paralysis attack.
 At Kayawell, we make locating the best health professionals in your area as simple as clicking a button.
 With a quick search, you can contact the most reputable doctors in your area.